Are you deficient in zinc?

 1 cup of cooked Chickpeas, has approximately 2.5 milligrams of Zinc.

-23% of the daily RDI.
+23% of your daily goals.

 -